Sidi Larbi Cherkaoui

-Sidi Larbi Cherkaoui (born 10 March 1976) is a Belgian dancer and choreographer and director.
+Sidi Larbi Cherkaoui (born 10 March 1976) is a Belgian choreographer, dancer, and director.
 He has made over 50 choreographic pieces and received two Laurence Olivier Award for Best New Dance Production, three Ballet Tanz awards for best choreographer (2008, 2011, 2017), the KAIROS Prize (2009) and the Europe Prize Theatrical Realities (2018).

 Early life

 He was born on 10 March 1976 in Antwerp, Belgium, to a Flemish mother and a Moroccan father.

 After being talent-spotted, he participated as a dancer in variety of shows and television programs.
 At the age of 19 he won his first prize for his solo performance that included a mixture of vogueing, African dance and hip-hop motifs, at the national dance competition initiated by Alain Platel.

 Later on he started studies at P.A.R.T.S., the dance school run by Anne Teresa De Keersmaeker.
 Here he got to know techniques of such choreographers as William Forsythe, Pina Bausch and Trisha Brown.
 During these studies, Cherkaoui also worked together with hip-hop and modern jazz dance companies.